awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups.md

 # Working with Deployment Groups in AWS CodeDeploy<a name="deployment-groups"></a>

+You can specify one or more deployment groups for an AWS CodeDeploy application\.
+Each application deployment uses one of its deployment groups\.
+The deployment group contains settings and configurations used during the deployment\.
+Most deployment group settings depend on the compute platform used by your application\.
+Some settings, such as rollbacks, triggers, and alarms can be configured for deployment groups for any compute platform\.

+## Deployment Groups in Amazon ECS Compute Platform Deployments<a name="deployment-group-ecs"></a>

+In an Amazon ECS deployment, a deployment group specifies the Amazon ECS service, load balancer, optional test listener, and two target groups\.
+It also specifies when to reroute traffic to the replacement task set and when to terminate the original task set and Amazon ECS application after a successful deployment\.

 ## Deployment Groups in AWS Lambda Compute Platform Deployments<a name="deployment-group-lambda"></a>

-In an AWS Lambda deployment, a deployment group defines a set of AWS CodeDeploy configurations for future serverless Lambda deployment to the group\.
-For example, the deployment group might specify alarms and rollbacks\.
+In an AWS Lambda deployment, a deployment group defines a set of AWS CodeDeploy configurations for future deployments of an AWS Lambda function\.
+For example, the deployment group specifies how to route traffic to a new version of a Lambda function\.
+It also might specify alarms and rollbacks\.
 A single deployment in an AWS Lambda deployment group can override one or more group configurations\.

 ## Deployment Groups in EC2/On\-Premises Compute Platform Deployments<a name="deployment-group-server"></a>